ghl1995/denoise-gan-in-cryo-em/README.md

-# denoise-gan-in-cryo-em
+# robust-denoise-gan-in-cryo-em
-# This project aims to denoise cryo em images in generative adversarial networks.
+# This project aims to develop robust cryo em images in generative adversarial networks.
 # Dataset includes the simulation data which adding gaussian noise and colorful noise, expeimental data from the EM bank.

-# The criterion to determine whether denoising method is good or not is the reconstruction.
-We use softwares to reconstruct,     so the other goal for this project is to improve the resolution of the known dataset.
+#####
+robust-GAN.py is the main training file
+PGGAN.py is applying pggan skills into the our model